kivlor/ludum-dare-35/LOG.md

 I have collisions working!
 Going to go have some dinner and relax a little.
 This night is far from over!

+#### 20:29

+Back from dinner and chores with a hot cup of tea 😊.
+I was thinking more about the shifting mechanic in the shower.
+Originally the shift mechanic would happen by driving over a 'shift' plate but now I'm thinking it's a could be a key press...

+Going to get the levels changing first then try them both out.

+#### 21:02

+Was investigating groups in Phaser to solve object ordering issue and discovered you can iterate group objects.
+Juist refactored the shit out of my moveObjects method, yeah!

+Ohhh, I also implemented a proper death screen instead of just restarting the state.

+#### 21:51

+Oh no, I did it again.
+Spent way too long in PS when I should be coding 🙄 Going to finish the night off on the shifter code.
+Hopefully I can get it done so in the morning I can concentrate on getting some sounds made.

+#### 22:14

+Calling it a night, I'm exhusted 😴 I still haven't got the shift mechanic working but that's ok.
+I have a decent idea on how to implement it but it will take some refactoring.